folio-org/mod-orders/PULL_REQUEST_TEMPLATE.md

   - [ ] If not, contact the project's PO and make sure they're aware of the urgency.
 - Do PRs exist for these changes?
   - [ ] If so, have they been approved?
+- Did you modify code to call some additional endpoints?
+  - [ ] If so, do you check that necessary module permission added in ModuleDescriptor-template.yaml file?

 Ideally, all the PRs involved in breaking changes would be merged on the same day to avoid breaking the folio-testing environment.